 Spectrum Health United Hospital caregivers recognized.

-GREENVILLE, Mich., May 11, 2022 – Tears, hugs and flowers highlighted a Nurses Week DAISY and BEE Award ceremony Tuesday as two Spectrum Health United Hospital caregivers were recognized for their nursing excellence and compassionate care.
+GREENVILLE, Mich., February 15, 2022 – Tears, hugs and flowers highlighted a Valentine’s Day DAISY and BEE Award ceremony as two Spectrum Health United Hospital caregivers were recognized for their nursing excellence and compassionate care.

-Sandra Campbell, RN, who works in the emergency department, was honored with a DAISY Award after being nominated by a recent patient for the physical and emotional care she received after being a victim of domestic assault.
+Jessica Stewart, RN, who works in the intensive care unit, was honored with a DAISY Award after being nominated by a patient’s daughter.

-Campbell and Thurston received flowers, commemorative pins and plaques during the ceremony.
+Stewart and Knox received flowers, commemorative pins and plaques during the ceremony.